Asia shares rise on supportive Fed as Biden unveils new stimulus

 Markets in Japan were closed for a holiday but Nikkei futures edged 0.05% higher to 28,970.

-Tech shares got a boost after Apple Inc (AAPL.O) on Wednesday posted sales and profits ahead of Wall Street expectations, though it warned a global chip shortage could dent iPad and Mac sales by several billion dollars. read more
+Tech shares got a boost after Apple Inc on Wednesday posted sales and profits ahead of Wall Street expectations, though it warned a global chip shortage could dent iPad and Mac sales by several billion dollars.

 The dollar dropped 0.15% against the yen to 108.43 and the euro gained 0.2% to 1.2147 following the Fed’s decision to maintain supportive policies.